TunaLobster/BingRewards/README.md

 0   1   *   *   *   sleep $(($RANDOM \% 120))m && python2 /home/bingrewards/bin/main.py 2>&1 | gzip > /home/bingrewards/var/log/bingrewards/`date "+\%Y-\%m-\%dT\%H:\%M:\%S"`.log.gz
 ```
-Windows: Use build in Task Scheduler
+Windows: Use built in Task Scheduler

 ##References
 - For more information, including how to use this, please, take a look at my blog post: